Finite symmetry groups in physics: The binary tetrahedral group

 Representation theory is usually presented first over the complex numbers, since this is the simplest theory, but we shall require the extra subtlety of the representation theory over real numbers.
 First note that the conjugation action of the group on itself divides the group into $7$ conjugacy classes, of sizes $1,1,6,4,4,4,4$, as listed in this table:

-There are therefore $7$ complex irreducible representations, whose characters are listed as rows in the following table.
-The top row gives a representative of the conjugacy class, and the entries are the traces of the representing matrices, where $\omega$ and $\bar\omega$ are the complex cube roots of unity.
+There are therefore $7$ complex irreducible representations, whose characters are listed, following the usual mathematical convention, as rows in the following table.
+The top row gives a representative of the conjugacy class, the entries are the traces of the representing matrices, and $\omega$ and $\bar\omega$ are the complex cube roots of unity.

 The three $2$-dimensional representations will eventually play the role of Weyl spinors, but there are three of them, not just the familiar left-handed and right-handed Weyl spinors.
 Of course, the standard model for electro-weak interactions really has three Weyl spinors, two left-handed and one right-handed, so the question is whether it is possible, and if so, how, to match up the three spinors in the two models.